ceasedfonts/PicReco/README.md

+## How to use

+Make sure you have Streamlit, transformers and PyTorch installed.

+If not, simply use:
+`pip install streamlit`
+`pip install transformers`
+`pip install torch`

+If you want to build upon this code and are using VS Code, like I do, you can use the configuration inside the launch.json in this repository to use the VS Code debugger to debug your streamlit apps.

 ## Understanding Google's ViT Model

 Google's ViT (Vision Transformer) is a sophisticated image understanding program.
 Imagine it as a bright student that excels at comprehending images.
 Let's break down how it works: